Info Source 2024 : Library and Archives Canada

 Information on the condition of the collection, treatment plans, treatment requirements and surveys.

-Document Types:
+Document types:

-Databases, spreadsheets and reports.
+Databases, spreadsheets, reports.

-Record Number: LAC DHC 340
+Record number: LAC DHC 340

-Pest Monitoring
+Pest Monitoring (CoR)

 Description:

 To provide passive and active pest control, reduce or eliminate the use of chemicals, and introduce control methods, such as adhesive pest monitors and catch-all traps (for rodents) in all collection areas and building entry points.
-Pest monitors are checked monthly; data is kept electronically and periodically checked against stored data to establish patterns and to indicate potential problem areas.
+Pest monitors are checked monthly; data are kept electronically and periodically checked against stored data to establish patterns and to indicate potential problem areas.

-Document Types:
+Document types:

 Spreadsheets.

-Record Number: LAC DHC 031
+Record number: LAC DHC 031

-Loans for Exhibition
+Loans for Exhibition (CoR)

 Description:

-Includes information and records created to support the loan of documentary heritage for public exhibition at national and international museums, galleries, and other memory institutions.
+Includes information and records created to support the loan of documentary heritage for public exhibition at national and international museums, galleries and other memory institutions.

-Document Types:
+Document types:

-Policies and procedures, loan agreements, administrative materials, condition reports, insurance, facilities reports, and publications.
+Policies and procedures, loan agreements, administrative materials, condition reports, insurance, facilities reports and publications.

-Record Number: LAC DHC 330
+Record number: LAC DHC 330

-Loans to Other Institutions
+Loans to Other Institutions (CoR)

 Description:

 The Loans to Other Institutions program was instituted in 2013, replacing the former Interlibrary Loan (ILL) program.
 Records are maintained in LAC’s SharePoint system and in OCLC WorldShare ILL.
-Information and records include loan requests received by LAC, and loan policy information used by Canadian libraries.
+Information and records include loan requests received by LAC and loan policy information used by Canadian libraries.

-Document Types:
+Document types:

 Loan requests, correspondence, statistics and policies.

-Record Number: LAC PS 090
+Record number: LAC PS 090

-Client Information (Loans to Other Institutions)
+Client Information (Loans to Other Institutions) (PIB)

 Description: